 Upon clicking any of your cards within your collection, you may notice a column defining a card's BCX, or "base card experience", located next to any cards' "Lvl" (level).
-BCX represents the total number of this copy of a card that were combined into the one card, which eventually affects a card's level once enough copies are combined.
+BCX represents the total number of this copy of a card that was combined into one card, which eventually affects a card's level once enough copies are combined.

 Upon clicking on the "stats" tab within the same page displaying the BCX of the card, you will see a list of levels this card is able to achieve.
-Right of the levels you will see a column that displays the amount of cards needed to be combined to achieve the listed level for the card (circled in green).
+Right of the levels, you will see a column that displays the number of cards needed to be combined to achieve the listed level for the card (circled in green).
 If you want to level this card up to level 4, then 25 copies are needed.
 If you want to level this card up to level 5, then a total of 40 copies are needed instead.

-To the right of the "LVL" and "CARDS" columns, you will see four columns displaying the colors grey, blue, purple, and gold, which in order, these colors represent "common", "rare", "epic", and "legendary".
+To the right of the "LVL" and "CARDS" columns, you will see four columns displaying the colors grey, blue, purple, and gold, which in order, these colors represent "common", "Rare", "Epic", and "Legendary".
 For a summoner, like within the image above, this allows you to determine what levels your monsters will be capped to, while summoners' level caps are linked to a league instead.

 The league caps can be found in the battle screen.

 As you can see here for an example, the league limits in the silver league for summoners are as follows: